Applications are now open for Craft Scotland's flagship maker learning and development programme.

 Dedicated places for under-represented makers

 These dedicated COMPASS places have been created because we know that specific groups of makers are systematically under-supported in the craft sector.
+Through the COMPASS programme we will support under-represented groups to achieve their creative and business ambitions, through providing access to networks, mentoring, training, and learning and development opportunities.

 This strand of work is part of Craft Scotland’s updated Equalities, Diversity and Inclusion Policy and Roadmap, and we will guarantee an interview for any applicant who fits the lived experience above and meets the maker criteria.